Survey shows most insured Americans experience issues with coverage

 Nearly 60 percent of people with health insurance have had trouble using their plans in the past year, according to a nationwide survey evaluating healthcare coverage.

 “This is more than a mere annoyance.
-This really does have can have profound implications financially and to health,” said Kaye Pestaina, Vice President at KFF.
+This really does and can have profound implications financially and to health,” said Kaye Pestaina, Vice President at KFF.

 This latest report is from KFF, a nonprofit organization that focuses on health policy.